kevinlekiller/mpv_scripts/autospeed/README.md

         This enables/disables the other autospeed-osd settings.
     autospeed-osdtime=10
-        Number - How many seconds the OSD will be shown.
+        Number - How many seconds the OSD will be shown. autospeed-osdkey=y
-        Self-explanatory.
-    autospeed-osdkey=y
-        This follows the same standard as mpv's input.conf.
+        This follows the same standard as mpv's input.conf for keybindgs.
         Key to press to show the OSD.
-        Pressing this key will display autospeed infortmation on mpv's OSD. autospeed-estfps=false
+        Pressing this key will display autospeed information on mpv's OSD. autospeed-estfps=false
         true/false - Calculate/change speed if a video has a variable frame rate at the cost of higher CPU usage.